 Fertilize my angel's trumpets

-Brugmansia is moderately greedy.
-It especially needs potassium to develop a beautiful flowering!
+Brugmansia requires potassium to develop a beautiful flowering!

-The other basic elements (nitrogen, phosphorus) will also help the young plants to grow and for the plants in tray, prisoners of a small volume, to support their vegetation.
+The other basic elements (nitrogen, phosphorus) will also help the young plants to grow and for the plants in pot, especially in small ones, to support their vegetation.